Big Shot's Funeral: Plot

 The news of Tyler's death is a rare business opportunity for Tony, the Japanese producer and King Louis.
 Only Youyou and Lucy face this matter with simple emotions.
 According to King Louis's plan, Taylor will hold a "rich and colorful program, similar to the Spring Festival Gala, Happy Camp, Happy General Mobilization, and at the same time a little like a disaster relief charity performance.
 The funeral will be broadcast live on TV to the world."

 The more than 3 million funeral expenses for You You and Lucy are not available, but King Louis is very happy.
 He can find someone to pay, but the person who pays the money has his own request.
 Therefore, the performance company wants to make the newly signed actress "next to" Taylor famous, and many companies do not hesitate to spend a lot of money to advertise products at the funeral.
 "Dead Taylor" becomes a money-making machine in their eyes.
 Just when everyone was dreaming of making a fortune, on this day, Lucy visits Taylor in the ward and is pleasantly surprised to find that Taylor has come back from death.
 Tony and Taylor decide to block the news and let the "play" continue.

 At the advertising auction, the price of funeral advertisements soars, and the solemn portrait of Taylor is also designed as an advertising carrier, rolling from top to bottom like a wave of water, turning into a brightly colored "ridiculous" fitness drink advertisement.
 Tony and Tyler are leisurely smoking cigars in the hospital, waiting for the outcome of the show.
-Almost every detail of the funeral is advertised, and every part of Taylor's "body" is fully utilized.
+Almost every detail of the funeral is advertised, and every part of Taylor's "body" is fully used.
 Even the makers of counterfeit products are reluctant to lose this great business opportunity.

 When everyone's dream of making a fortune reaches its climax, the news of Taylor's recovery pours on people's heads like a basin of cold water.
 King Louis could not stand this unexpected blow and becomes mentally ill.
 Youyou doesn't know how to face the many advertisers and pretends to be sick and is admitted to a mental hospital.